melperez19/Project-3--Order-Me-This-App/README.md

 Ever struggle to organize a lunch order at the workplace?
 Taking too much time to set up a potluck or work order?
 Can you decipher everyone's hand-writing?
 Want an app that can not only organize lunch runs, but also organize group orders for office supplies and more?

 Well, end the struggle by utilizing this new ordering application! _Order Me This_ makes organizing group orders easy.
-Already there are plenty of applications for creating lunch runs, but _Order Me This_ is versatile to organize all types of group orders.
+Already there are plenty of applications for creating lunch runs, but _Order Me This_ organizes all types of group orders, from potlucks to office supplies.

 ![landingPage-image](https://github.com/melperez19/Project-3--Order-Me-This-App/blob/master/client/public/assets/images/ordermethisFront.png)